zbalkan/zbalkan.github.io/_posts/2024-06-19-crowdsec-wazuh-integration.md

 systemctl start wazuh-agent
 ```

 - You needed to ensure the agent reads the logs defined in the plugin configuration.
 By default, it is `/tmp/crowdsec_alerts.json`.
-Instead of using local configuration, you wanted to make use of [centralized configuration](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html) to manage this change centrally, which makes it more maintainable.
+Instead of using local configuration, you wanted to make use of [centralised configuration](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html) to manage this change centrally, which makes it more maintainable.
 On Wazuh dashboard, you clicked the *Endpoint Groups* on the left-hand side.
 Then, you hit the button *Add new group* to create a new group called `crowdsec-clients`.
 - After the group was created, you clicked the pencil icon to edit the configuration.
 Groups are explicit policy scopes.
 Therefore, when you update the configuration, it will be applied to the agents which are members of this group.
 In the empty configuration page, you created this configuration to read the CrowdSec alerts:

 ```xml